-Additionally, CSS requires students to prepare an 'Intent to Graduate' notice.
-The notice is due the first week of the semester in which the student plans to graduate.
-The student and professor should be prepared to present, in writing, an official timeline of how the process leading up to the thesis defense will be carried out in a timely and fair manner (see example in the appendix).
+Additionally, CSS requires students to prepare an 'Intent to Graduate' notice and provide it to their committee no later than the first week of the semester in which the student plans to graduate.
+The student should be prepared to present, in writing, an official timeline of how the process leading up to the thesis defense will be carried out in a timely and fair manner (see example in the appendix).